rakesh-tiwari-alersal/Universal-Market-Cycles/README.md

       - Data files should be placed in a historical_data/ directory.
    - Data can be sourced from providers like Yahoo!Finance or Bloomberg, our data was sourced from Yahoo!Finance.
 To use our version, run
       - `python tools/download_yf_data 1980 2024`
-   - Data for instruments delisted post-analysis are provided in the historical_data/ directory of the repository.
+   - Data for instruments with corporate-action/delisted post-analysis are provided in the historical_data/ directory of the repository.

 ### 3. For PSD Analysis
 - Run cycle detection command with eq | ix | co | cr | fx as argument one-by-one